AnyBlok/AnyBlok/doc/README.rst

 Add entries in the argsparse configuration
 ------------------------------------------

-For somme application somme option can be needed.
+For some application some option can be needed.
 Options are grouped by category.
-And the application choose the category of option to display.
+And the application choose the category option to display.

 **worker_blok.arsparse**::